 ALSO READBhima-Koregaon: When new Dalit leadership faces off with Hindutva project Maharashtra caste conflict: A sociopolitical cocktail ahead of elections Caste clashes: Dalit groups call for Maharashtra bandh tomorrow Kharge blames RSS for Bhima-Koregaon violence, calls Modi 'Mauni Baba' Bhima Koregaon's myth in Maha reinforces identities it seeks to transcend

+The Bombay High Court had on February 2 rejected Ekbote's anticipatory bail plea.
 Before that, a Pune court had also rejected his similar plea.